kangakum36/FlowAI/README.md

 This way you don't have to wait for the data to be processed every time </br>

 ## Results
-Our best accuracy to date is using Random Forest Classifier with an average test accuracy of 83%.
+Best average accuracy: Random Forest Classifier - 83%